 Another annual talk which is intended exclusively for members is The Occult Hierarchy.
 As students of theosophy, we know that just as there are many below us climbing the ladder of evolution, there are also many above us, way ahead of the mass of humanity, who have achieved perfection—the Adepts.
 We also know that amid the seeming chaos in the world, there is perfect law and order supervised by the Inner Government of the World.
 In this talk we learn about the quest for perfection and the august fraternity of humanity who have reached the other shore—The Masters and The Path.
-This talk is scheduled for 12 January.
+This talk is scheduled for 18 January.
 Don’t miss it if you are a student of occultism.
-Related to this subject is An Overview of the Mahatma Letters on 19 January.
-One of the greatest sources of theosophical teachings comes from the Mahatma Letters.
-Students have studied and are greatly inspired by the Mahatma Letters.

-To commemorate this momentous occasion, we are gathering together on Saturday, 26 January, 2019, to have an anniversary bash.
+To commemorate this momentous occasion, we are gathering together on Saturday, 11 January, 2020, to have an advance anniversary bash.
 On this day, we shall remind ourselves of the Purpose of the Theosophical Society and reaffirm our dedication to it.